 Kremer believes that a key part of the transition from Defence to the industry is a matter of educating and correctly assessing the individual.

 “We really start with just trying to understand what their expectations are, and what their drivers are for leaving uniform,” he said.

 “That’s true if they’re coming out of a non-uniform background as well, but it’s particularly important in uniform, because many people like myself, I had no experience outside of Defence.

 “I didn’t really know what I didn’t know – that was a reality.
 We look to educate people on that.

 “It’s not a move that I suggest people take lightly, because it’s hard to go back to Defence.
 It’s a very different culture on the outside.

 “It’s a way of life in Defence.
 You won’t find most of the things you have in Defence on the outside.

-“I think the important things for Defence people to prepare for is to really try and understand the values and cultures of the organisations that they’re joining, because Defence has a very strong and very defined culture.
+“I think the important thing for Defence people to prepare for is to really try and understand the values and cultures of the organisations that they’re joining because Defence has a very strong and very defined culture.